 LDAP stands for “Lightweight Directory Access Protocol” and is the standard for storing organizational information.
 It acts as a phone book of sorts, and allows for the network to share information about users, systems, networks, services, and applications — and it can be used to determine how much network access a particular user has.
 LDAP is mostly used by medium-to-large organizations, and is the standard for communicating record-based, directory-like data between programs.
 But it is not limited to contact information — or even information about employees.
 LDAP can be used to look up encryption certificates, services on a network, and provide SSO (single sign-on), which is when a person uses a single ID and password to gain access to multiple systems.
 The most common method of utilizing LDAP is through Active Directory.

-Active Directory (AD) is Microsoft’s version of LDAP — they developed it for the Windows domain networks.
-AD authenticates and authorizes all users and computers in a Windows network — and assigns and enforces security policies.
+Active Directory (AD) is Microsoft’s version of LDAP, developed for the Windows domain networks.
+AD authenticates and authorizes all users and computers in a Windows network, and assigns and enforces security policies.
 Many of our customers that ask for LDAP are actually planning on using Access Server with Active Directory.

-For instance, consider a particular home security company — they use third-party contractors to install security systems in their customers homes.
+Consider a home security company — they use third-party contractors to install security systems in their customers homes.
 The company wants their contractors to have access to in-house workforce management software…without necessarily giving them access to 100% of the company resources in the network.

 However, they didn’t want to limit the resources available to full-time employees.